 - Even when PE/Games is a timetabled lesson, it is not desirable to bring to School one bag containing schoolbooks and a second (often larger) holdall for kit.
 Such extensive baggage only increases the likelihood of pupils misplacing their own property.

 - Upon arrival at School, your son should then deposit into his locker any items (i.e. heavy textbooks) that are not needed until later in the day.
 These can then be retrieved at either break time or lunchtime prior to the lesson in question.
 Pupils should not return to lockers between lessons.
+If it has not been possible to pack all kit in one bag, PE/ Games kit should be stored in the locker when it is not needed.

 - For all other occasions when PE/Games is not a timetabled lesson, your son should use a smaller bag to transport all necessary items from home to School.
 Larger bags require considerable storage space and are unhelpful.